Important Safety Information

 The most common side effects of GAZYVA in CLL were infusion-related reactions and low white blood cell counts.

 The most common side effects seen with GAZYVA in a study that included relapsed or refractory NHL, including FL patients were infusion-related reactions, fatigue, low white blood cell counts, cough, upper respiratory tract infection, and joint or muscle pain.

 The most common side effects seen with GAZYVA in a study that included previously untreated FL patients were infusion-related reactions, low white blood cell count, upper respiratory tract infections, cough, constipation and diarrhea.

 What other information should I tell my doctor before receiving GAZYVA?

 You should talk to your doctor about:

-- Pregnancy: Tell your doctor if you are pregnant, think that you might be pregnant, plan to become pregnant, or are breastfeeding.
+- Pregnancy: Tell your doctor if you are pregnant, think that you might be pregnant, or plan to become pregnant.
 GAZYVA may harm your unborn baby.
 Speak to your doctor about using GAZYVA while you are pregnant.
 Talk to your doctor or your child’s doctor about the safety and timing of live virus vaccinations to your infant if you received GAZYVA during pregnancy.
-It is not known if GAZYVA may pass into your breast milk.
-Speak to your doctor about using GAZYVA if you are breastfeeding.
+Women of childbearing potential should use effective contraception while taking GAZYVA and for 6 months after your GAZYVA treatment

 Tell your doctor about any side effects.